 Tip 5: Scan for Configuration Changes

-To ensure that a process or one-time activity works as anticipated, administrators often introduce configuration changes.
+To ensure that the process or one-time activity works as anticipated, administrators often introduce configuration changes.
 However, these deviations are not always reversed, leaving the ability for others to re-perform the action, frequently avoiding any alarms that would get activated.

 Organizations should incorporate weekly -- or even daily -- configuration scans to recognize when configuration changes are performed.
 An analysis of the changes could identify exposure that has been presented by the change, thereby decreasing the security of the system.